Academic Catalog

 Description

-Continuation of RSPT 70B.
-Clinical application of theory relating to monitoring and management of neonate, pediatric, and adult intensive care unit patient.
+This course is the third in the series of hospital rotations, emphasizing the practical application of respiratory care theory in monitoring neonatal, pediatric, and adult intensive care unit patients.
+Students will further develop the skills gained in RSPT 70A and 70B.
 Intended for students in the Respiratory Therapy Program; enrollment is limited to students accepted in the program.

 Course Objectives